 Three is Company: https://www.patreon.com/threeiscompanypodcast

 The Three is Company podcast focuses on longer episodes in which Patreon supporters can decide some of the topics.
-So if you have a burning question that you want these veteran players to discuss, then subscribing to this show gets you the chance!
-At higher tiers, you also get a chance each month to win a custom painted miniature.
-This can then be used to pimp out your bookcase or Kallax unit where you store the game and your LOTR books!
+So if you have a burning question that you want these veteran players to discuss, then subscribing to this show gives you the chance!
+You also get a chance each month to win a custom-painted miniature at higher tiers.
+This can then be used to pimp out your bookcase or Kallax unit, where you store the game and your LOTR books!
 Supporting this show allows the guys to upgrade their recording equipment and improve the show for all listeners.

 Vision of the Palantir: https://www.patreon.com/vision_of_the_palantir

 The Patreon offers access to a private Discord server, as well as options to suggest articles and give input about the blog.
-Subscribing at higher tiers gets you the yearly loot, and access to me helping you out with decks and other support.
-With several tiers, there is always a tier fit for your budget there.
+Subscribing at higher tiers gets you the yearly loot and access to me helping you out with decks and other support.
+With several tiers, there is always a tier fit for your budget.

-The yearly VotP loot isn’t as grand as some of the other blogs and podcasts, but with growing support over the last years, the blog has been able to up their game and produce some more custom made loot.
+The yearly VotP loot isn’t as grand as some of the other blogs and podcasts, but with growing support over the last years, the blog has been able to up its game and produce some more custom-made loot.
 When the blog first started in 2018, we had custom tokens made out of coconut husk board (the company for which I still work).
-2019 saw several custom design patches, and also included stickers.
-2020 had custom made, laser engraved, wooden player cards, and custom playmats for higher tier subscribers.
+2019 saw several custom design patches and also included stickers.
+2020 had custom-made, laser engraved, wooden player cards and custom playmats for higher tier subscribers.

 For 2021, the plan is to make a custom notebook in which people can write down their playthroughs and compare statistics with each other.
 In order to qualify for this loot, pledge at least at the Guardian tier before the 30th of April 2021 and maintain that pledge until loot is distributed (usually around October).